 Snakes and Ladders

-Snakes and ladders, known originally as Moksha Patam, are an ancient Indian board game from the 2nd Century AD.
+Snakes and ladders, known originally as Moksha Patam, is an ancient Indian board game from the 2nd Century AD.

 It is played on a game board with numbered, gridded squares with two or more players.
 A number of ladders and snakes are pictured on the board, each connecting two board squares.